kitajchuk/node-squarespace-server/README.md

 ## Deploy
-All testing of this module has been done locally.
-Once testing is completed for running this on a deployed server expect the steps to be listed here.
+All testing of this module has primarily been done locally.
+Once further testing is completed for running this on a deployed server expect the steps to be listed here.